 Programs that offer Halfway House Treatment

-Following Primary Residential clients may require additional support.
+Following Primary Residential patients may require additional support.
 ASAC offers a variety of continuing services including:

 - Transitional Housing